How To Thrive as a Creative Without Facebook, Instagram, or Twitter

 Ask someone under twenty-five about Facebook.
-They often say things like, “I’m not on Facebook, my Mom is.”
+They’ll often say things like, “I’m not on Facebook, my Mom is.”

-I want to share a radical idea with you that young-thinking, older creatives are cottoning onto.
+I want to share a radical idea with you that young-thinking, older creatives are cottoning onto and that is this:

 You absolutely can have a financially rewarding art or writing life without Facebook.
 A life blessed with way more emotional tranquility as a result of not constantly asking yourself “Why can’t I have it all together like her? “